 Whenever I am out in the park enjoying a good early Sunday morning fly around, I frequently hear two questions.
 I call them the ‘The Joggers FAQs’ because most of the people are joggers in the park who get amused by the sound of the rotors.

 These questions are; How fast can a drone fly?
 And How far can this go?

 For them, I usually have a very short numerical answer based on the model I am flying, but here, I want to talk about this in detail so that anybody curious enough to google the question can have a good time reading about it.

 So how fast can a drone fly?
 The average speed of commercial camera drones is around 40mph.
-Some models can fly up to 60 mph and some lower category drones have speed around 20mph as well.
+Some models can fly up to 60 mph, and some lower-category drones have speeds of around 20mph as well.
 For racing drones, the flying speed can go well above 100mph.

 Ok, let’s discuss this in more detail.

 Before jumping into the main topic, it’s a good idea to understand how drones fly.
 You must be thinking, “yeah, I know how they fly.